finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Networking-Communication/More-In-Depth/LoRaWAN.md

 ### AS923

-**Default Channels**
+**Default Channels:**

 1. 923.2 - SF7BW125 to SF10BW125
 2. 923.4 - SF7BW125 to SF10BW125

-During the joining process, additional channels are set which depends on network server&#39;s implementation
+During the joining process, additional channels are set which depends on network server's implementation

 ### AU915